 Developed by the USDA's Food Safety and Inspection Service, with Cornell University and the Food Marketing Institute.
-The FoodKeeper helps you understand food and beverages storage.
-It will help you maximize the freshness and quality of items.
+The FoodKeeper will help you maximize the freshness and quality of foods and beverages.
 It is also available as a mobile application for Android and Apple devices.

 Food Preparation and Safety